 Appropriate use of first person we and our:

 Two other nurses and I worked together to create a qualitative survey to measure patient satisfaction.
-We completed the surveys within 3 days and presented the results to our supervisor.
+Upon completion, we presented the results to our supervisor.

 In the first sentence above, the readers would not necessarily know who we is, and using a phrase such as our society can immediately exclude readers from outside your social group.
 In the second sentence, the author assumes that the reader is a nurse or medical professional, which may not be the case, and the sentence expresses the opinion of the author.